• Skip to primary navigation

 Beetroot Middle Eastern cardamom rose latte

-1. Combine milk, Beetroot powder, rose water and cardamom in a saucepan and heat till warm.
+1. Stir milk, Beetroot powder, rose water and cardamom in a small saucepan on medium heat till warm and steam comes off.
+Continue till the mixture simmers.
 Transfer to a large blender or milk frother and blitz until frothy.

-2. Divide Beetroot Cardamom Rose milk between three latte glasses.
+2. Divide Beetroot Cardamom and Rose milk between three latte glasses.

 3. Add a shot of espresso to each.